wdfkit package

 Bases: object

-Denoise a population of spectra by low-rank reconstruction.
+Denoise a population of spectra by low-rank PCA reconstruction.

 Parameters:

-• method (Literal['pca']) – Denoising method.
-Currently only "pca" is implemented; the switch is kept for forward compatibility.
+• method (CleanMethod) – PCA denoising method.
+Currently only "pca"; kept for forward compatibility.

-• subtract_min (bool) – Subtract per-spectrum min before the fit (legacy default True).
-PCA also mean-centers internally, so this only changes the baseline offset fed to the fit.
+• subtract_min (bool) – Subtract per-spectrum min before the PCA fit.

 clean(spectra: DataArray) DataArray[source]